cloudify-cosmo/getcloudify.org/guide/3.1/guide-offline.md

     }

 This means that nginx will serve the files located under `/srv/cloudify` on `<server-ip>:<server-port>/cloudify`.
 So we need to make every file that is used in our blueprint available under /srv/cloudify.
-For example have a look at the [Hello-world example](https://github.com/cloudify-cosmo/cloudify-hello-world-example).
+For example have a look at the [Hello-World example](https://github.com/cloudify-cosmo/cloudify-hello-world-example).
 In `blueprint.yaml` we import `http://www.getcloudify.org/spec/openstack-plugin/1.1/plugin.yaml`, but you can see that [plugin.yaml](plugin.yaml) is using `https://github.com/cloudify-cosmo/cloudify-openstack-plugin/archive/1.1.zip`.
 So we must make [plugin.yaml](plugin.yaml) as well as [1.1.zip](https://github.com/cloudify-cosmo/cloudify-openstack-plugin/archive/1.1.zip) available on our HTTP server.

 ### Step 4 - Creating a template image for Cloudify
 In order to configure pip and Easy-install to use our PyPi mirror instead of the PyPi central repository by default we will have to create a template image with configuration files for pip and Easy-install.